Micky Van De Ven Scout Report At Tottenham Hotspur 2025/2026: Time For A New Environment? – Player Analysis

 When he sees the opportunity to move up and close down space or get close to an opponent player and try to win the ball back, he takes the opportunity.

-That’s great, but you need to time those movements into midfield correctly.
+That’s great, but you need to time those movements correctly into midfield.

 One of his biggest issues out of possession is his defensive lapses.